nowane/eatspiration/README.md

 Update database:
 - The database generated document id's are used to reference relationships between documents from different collections within the database.
 This ensures that whenever information changes within a recipe (recipe_name, cuisine_type, description etc. ) that the front end will display the updated details automatically.

+---

-Delete Category:
+"Delete" Category:
 - A recipe must have a cuisine type.
 Whenever the admin deleted a specific cuisine, a recipe with that cuisine type will default back to the first choice alphabetically (A).

+---

-Delete Recipe:
+"Delete" Recipe:
-- Anything that reference the deleted recipe are also removed in the same delete action.
+- Anything that references to the deleted recipe is also removed in the same delete action.

+---

+"Add" or "Edit" recipes:
+- The image input requests an URL of the b the user uploaded image to be added with the recipe.
+- The cuisine type collapsible is a list in alphabetical order of which the user can choose the correct match for the dish.
+- Preperation steps and ingredients are added using the "add ingredient" and "add preperation step" buttons.
+Unlimited additional input fields for additional ingredients and instructions are allowed, however once they are added they are required.
+Empty fielde can't be submitted, so unnecessary fields of either two would have to be deleted first with the thrash icon next to the field.
+- When editing a recipe, all ingredient and preperation step fields are displayed with a thrash icon next to it, and so all can be deleted if required.
+- The remaining fields ("recipe name", "servings", "cooking time', "preperation time" and "description") have got accompanying helper-text and are self-explanatory.

+---

 </details>